risoftinc/go-logger/CONTRIBUTING.md

-# Contributing to Logger Package
+# Contributing to gologger Package

-Thank you for your interest in contributing to the Risoftinc.
-Logger package!
+Thank you for your interest in contributing to the Risoftinc. gologger package!
 This document provides guidelines for contributing to this project.

 ## Code of Conduct